How to Integrate Applications

 Create Google Calendar Events & Notion from Form Responses

-Let's Create a Flowbot to Connect Google Calendar to Notion
+🚀 Let's Create a Flowbot to Automatically Sync Google Calendar Events with Notion

 Let’s walk through how to automatically add an item to a Notion database when a new event is registered in Google Calendar!